ECHO-2: A Large-Scale Distributed Rollout Framework for Cost-Efficient Reinforcement Learning: Experiments

-\textbf{Task and reward.} Our main task is AIME24~\citep{maa2024aime} with verifiable final answers.
-Each rollout receives a reward $r=\mathcal{R}(x,y)$ computed by the dataset corresponding match answer checker.
+\textbf{Datasets.} We train on DAPO-Math~\citep{yu2025dapoopensourcellmreinforcement} and evaluate on AIME24~\citep{maa2024aime}, which has verifiable final answers.
 Unless otherwise noted, we report AIME accuracy as the primary RL quality metric.
-We additionally report results on a broader math benchmark suite in \cref{app:extra_bench}.
+We additionally report results on a broader math benchmark suite in Appendix \ref{app:extra_bench}.

-\textbf{System deployment.} (1) Learning plane.
-The learner runs on \need{$4\times$ A100 80GB} for \sysname{}, \need{$8\times$ A100} for centralized baseline.
-We measure the steady-state per-update time $T_{\text{train}}$ as the median over 5 offline training steps.
-(2) Rollout plane.
-To simplify experimental validation, rollouts run on a distributed pool of RTX 5090 workers, served by Parallax~\cite{tong2025parallax}, a hardware-agnostic inference service.
+\textbf{System deployment.} (1) \emph{Learning plane.} The learner runs on $4\times$ A100 80GB GPUs for \sysname{}, and on $8\times$ A100 GPUs for the centralized baseline.
+We measure the steady-state per-update time $T_{\text{train}}$ as the median over five offline training steps.
+(2) \emph{Rollout plane.} To simplify experimental validation, rollouts run on a distributed pool of RTX 5090 workers served by Parallax~\citep{tong2025parallax}, a hardware-agnostic inference service.

-\textbf{Network regimes.} To study the impact of bandwidth constraints, we cap the learner's outbound uplink budget to $B_0 \in \{unlimited, 300\text{-}{1000}\text{Mbps}\}$ and cap each worker's download rate to $B_w\text{=100Mbps}$.
+\textbf{Network regimes.} To study the impact of bandwidth constraints, we cap the learner uplink budget to representative WAN regimes and cap each worker's download rate.
 In experiments, we identify $T_{\text{bcast}}$ as the elapsed time from publication until a target fraction $1/\gamma$ of active workers have installed the snapshot.
-This aligns the abstraction in \cref{sec:design} with the observed dissemination behavior and captures the practical effect of tail receivers.
+This aligns the abstraction in \Cref{sec:design} with the observed dissemination behavior and captures the practical effect of tail receivers.